alexjnoble/VirtualIce/README.md

 - Generates synthetic cryoEM micrographs and particles from buffer images and PDB IDs, EMDB IDs, or local files.
 - Creates coordinate files (.star, .mod, .coord), not including particles obscured by junk/substrate or too close to the edge.
-- Adds Poisson to particle frames and Gaussian noise to particles.
+- Adds Poisson noise to particle frames and Gaussian noise to particles.
 - Adds dose-dependent damage to simulated frames.
 - Applies the Contrast Transfer Function (CTF) to simulate microscope optics.
+- Control over particle aggregation.
-- Outputs micrographs as MRC, PNG, and JPEG output formats.
+- Outputs micrographs in MRC, PNG, and JPEG formats.
 - Multi-core processing.
 - Extensive customization options including particle distribution, ice thickness, and microscope parameters.